 Step 4: Pick the question that you are most interested in.

-Step 5: Change that question you’re interested in so that it is more focused.
+Step 5: Change the question you’re interested in so that it is more focused and specific.

 MOVIE: Developing Research Questions